 💡Why it Matters

-The case could determine how much power a president has over Puerto Rico’s federally imposed Board, which oversees the islands’ $70 billion debt restructuring and the bankruptcy of PREPA.
+The case could determine how much power a president has over Puerto Rico’s federally imposed Board, which oversees the islands’ $70 billion debt restructuring and the bankruptcy of the Puerto Rico Electric Power Authority (PREPA).

 If the courts uphold Trump’s actions, future presidents may be able to remove territorial officers at will.
 The lawsuit comes after Trump dismissed six of seven members last month, leaving only John Nixon, a Republican, on the Board.